 Though technically classified as a soundbar, the Nakamichi Shockwafe Pro is really more of a complete surround sound system with a soundbar at its center.
 For a full 7 channel surround sound system it is quite cheap.
 However, since 4 of the channels are in the soundbar itself you can't spread them out as much as a traditional surround sound system.
 Also, the two satellite speakers are wired, whereas most modern surround sound systems are completely wireless.
 We had a lot of trouble pairing Bluetooth devices with it as well.
-If you want true surround sound on the cheap the Nakamichi Shockwafe Pro is a decent choice, but if you can find the Klipsch R-20B on sale, it provides better overall sound at a similar price.
+If you want true surround sound on the cheap the Nakamichi Shockwafe Pro is a decent choice, but you can get better sound out of other, similarly priced soundbars.

 Pros: Good sound, provides some surround sound performance